Thermalization in different phases of charged SYK model: Introduction and Summary

-It would be interesting to examine closely the nature of the integrable state.
-We believe that an analytical treatment might be possible especially for this state which could reveal why systems in this state thermalize instantaneously.
+It would be interesting to examine closely the nature of the dilute gas phase.
+We believe that an analytical treatment might be possible especially for this phase.
 The dynamics of weakly interacting classical systems are well understood.
 The most famous example being the Fermi–Pasta–Ulam problem where the system fails to thermalize for exponentially long times even when there is a small but finite non-linear term.
 Similar phenomenon in weakly interacting quantum systems called prethermalization has been a topic of great interest in recent times \cite{Marcuzzi_2013,Essler:2013gta,Howell_2019}.

-We will be using lesser Green's function $G^<(t_1,t_2)$, greater Green's function $G^>(t_1,t_2)$, retarded Green's function $G^R(t_1,t_2)$ and advanced Green's function $G^A(t_1,t_2)$.
-The definition of these different Green's functions are as follows
+Instantaneous thermalization has previously been shown in quantum quenches starting from the ground state of a gapped theory to a gapless theory in two spacetime dimensions \cite{Mandal:2015kxi,Paranjape:2016iqs}.
+This applied only to correlators consisting of holomorphic operators of the 2D conformal field theory.
+Other correlation functions, say, of scalar operators, do not thermalize instantaneously in general.
+In holographic set-up, it has also been shown that one-point functions thermalize instantaneously \cite{Bhattacharyya:2009uu} but two-point functions does not \cite{Balasubramanian:2011ur}.
+It is worth mentioning here that \cite{Ebrahim:2010ra} claims that Hamadard functions thermalize instantaneously.
+But again, this has been explained in \cite{Balasubramanian:2011ur} that this particular two-point function does not probe inside the apparent horizon during black hole formation, which is why they thermalize instantaneously.
+Other two-point functions on the boundary theory do not thermalize instantaneously.
+Recently, it has also been shown that $(q\to\infty)$ SYK model thermalizes instantaneously \cite{Eberlein:2017wah}.